Basketball Reference Blog

 Donyell Marshall, a former NBA forward, left an indelible mark on the league with his versatile play.
 Standing at 6’9″, Marshall was known for his ability to stretch the floor, making him a valuable asset for any team.
 He had a successful college career at the University of Connecticut before being drafted fourth overall by the Minnesota Timberwolves in 1994.

-Marshall’s NBA journey included stints with several teams, but he found his stride with the Toronto Raptors, where he set a record by making 12 three-pointers in a single game vs the Philadelphia 76ers coming off the bench.
-He finished the night with 38 points in a victory for the North.
-His long-range shooting and defensive skills made him a dependable player over his 15-year career, earning respect from fans and peers alike
+Marshall’s NBA journey included stints with several teams, but he found his stride with the Toronto Raptors, where he set a record by making 12 three pointers in a single game vs. the Philadelphia 76ers in 2005.
+Coming off the bench, he finished the night with 38 points in a victory for the North.
+His long-range shooting and defensive skills made him a dependable player over his 15-year career, earning respect from fans and peers alike.

 Photo of Kobe Bryant